 A. Serves as a forum for student concerns and opinions.
 Holds at least one public open forum discussion per semester on any item of interest to student engagement.

 B. Makes recommendations to the Campus Life Committee on changes in the Luther Code.

-C. Serves as a consulting body on all matters affecting students for Student Life staff, administrators, and faculty committees.
+C. Serves as a consulting body on all matters affecting students for Student Engagement staff, administrators, and faculty committees.
 (Makes recommendations on and interpretations of existing regulations in the Student Handbook to those persons and collects and evaluates student opinion about student issues.)

 D. Meets with the Luther College President twice per semester to discuss important college-wide issues.